estelle/flexbox/draft/04_flex_examples.md

 ![The `overflow: hidden` prevents the text from overflowing it's flex item container. `text-overflow: ellipsis`, while not covered in this chapter, helps us make that text clipping look good.](img/4/05_calendar_2.png)[:LINK:](http://127.0.0.1:8887/flexfiles/46_calendar.html)

 We make the days a little darker than the dates, and enable the text to shrink with ellipses if the text would otherwise overflow the flex item as the page narrows, as shown in figure ?.
 We set `overflow: hidden` to prevent the text from overflowing the flex item.
-This clips the text, hiding anything that would overflow off to the right (since this example is left-to-right).
+This clips the text, hiding anything that would overflow on the right (since this example is left-to-right).
 The `text-overflow: ellipsis` declaration, while not covered in this chapter, helps us make that text clipping look good.

 	.calendar ol li:before {
 		counter-increment: calendar;
 		content: counter(calendar);
 	}

 Finally, we add the date to the dates.
-Earlier we removed the &lt;ol> counter with `list-style-type: none;` set on both the &lt;ol> and &lt;ul>.
+Earlier we removed the `&lt;ol>` counter with `list-style-type: none;` set on both the `&lt;ol>` and `&lt;ul>`.
 We add the date back to each list item with generated content.
 The `counter-increment: calendar;` declaration increments the counter we called `calendar`.
 Instead of adding an empty `content: ''` which is commonly used for styling, and is used in our day spacer on the first flex line, we set `content: counter(calendar);`, which provides the current value of the counter as the content of the generated content.

 	.calendar ol li {
 		text-align: right;